ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

      1. You can combine shapes in whatever way you like with the help of an **[Art Tutorial](/tutorials/art/modeling_basics/)** or **[Reference](/tutorials/art/art_reference/)**.

      2. Make sure to turn off the collision of the art group that you make, so that the camera doesn't get stuck on it when it is equipped.

+     [PHOTO HERE]

 4. In the weapon's Properties, make sure to uncheck the box for "Is Hitscan Weapon" so that is still fires actual projectiles.
 Hitscan weapons have immediate impact on whatever they're firing at, so the projectile wouldn't need to travel through the air first.
 But that would mean no cool fireballs soaring through the air!

+     [PHOTO HERE]

 5. Create a bullet template, following the same steps as in the first weapon tutorial--go for something thematic like a sphere with a custom Plasma material applied!

+     [PHOTO HERE]

 ### Modifying the Animations